SaiAkshayy/AIID-NER-and-Relationship-Curation/README.md

 Tesla’s subgraph illustrates the risks associated with autonomous AI systems, particularly self-driving cars.
 Victims include accident victims, pedestrians, and engineers, reflecting the consequences of deploying AI without adequate safeguards.
 Tesla’s graph underscores the importance of safety protocols and regulatory oversight, highlighting the potential for significant harm in autonomous systems.

-The graph of Facebook dives deeper into specific cases.
-Shows various groups affected by AI systems deployed by Facebook, such as minority groups, child users, and instagram users.
+Facebook's subgraph dives deeper into specific cases.
+Showing various groups affected by AI systems deployed by Facebook, such as minority groups, child users, and Instagram users.
 Highlights how Facebook’s AI systems impact diverse users, including vulnerable populations (e.g., children, minority groups).
 Raises concerns about moderation, privacy, and algorithmic biases affecting these groups.

 ## Recommendations: